Looking for a Subtropical Beach + Cosmopolitism + Nightlife + Entertainment package?

 SOME OF THE BEST BRAZILIAN BEACHES AND RESORTS ARE NEAR RIO: BUZIOS, PETROPOLIS, ANGRA DOS REIS AND PARATI

-Buzios is a charming peninsula with a small town (Armação de Buzios), 2 hours drive from Rio de Janeiro, with 20 unspoiled beaches and many handicraft stores, boutiques, restaurants, bars and a selected ambient.
+Buzios is a charming peninsula with a small town (Armacao de Buzios), at a 2 hour drive away from Rio de Janeiro, with 20 unspoiled beaches and many handicraft stores, boutiques, restaurants, bars and a selective ambiance.

-Buzios is a kind of Saint Tropez in a South American version, known worldwide.
-Its beaches - Geribá, Ferruda, Ossos… - are excellent for swimming, diving, resting, windsurfing, sailing...
-They are, undoubtedly among the best beaches in Brazil, for those who privilege cosmopolitism.
+Buzios is a kind of Saint Tropez in a South American version.
+Its beaches - Geriba, Ferruda, Ossos - are excellent for swimming, diving, resting, windsurfing, sailing...
+They are, undoubtedly amongst the best beaches in Brazil, for those who privilege cosmopolitism.

 Angra dos Reis

-Also near Rio de Janeiro, halfway between Rio and São Paulo, stands a much larger peninsula with 365 small islands, broad bays, 2,000 white and golden sandy beaches, small villages, lovely hotels, restaurants, villas, clubs, and, between them, an unspoiled, selected and expensive treasure: Angra dos Reis.
-As Buzios, Angra stands amongst the best and the costly of Brazil destinies: celebrity costs…
+Also near Rio de Janeiro, halfway between Rio and Sao Paulo, stands a much larger peninsula with 365 small islands, broad bays, 2,000 white and golden sandy beaches, small villages, lovely hotels, restaurants, villas, clubs, and, between them, an unspoiled but expensive travel treasure: Angra dos Reis.
+Like Buzios, Angra stands amongst the best and most costly Brazilian destinations.

-Here you can fish and dive, or explore the walking trails of the Ilha Grande (the main island), giving access to some isolated and top beaches (Canto, Morcego…).
+Here you can fish and dive or explore the walking trails of the Ilha Grande (the main island), giving access to some isolated and top beaches (Canto, Morcego).
 You can also enjoy the delights of the zone by boat, schooner, or yacht.
-Or go to popular surfers beaches, as Aventureiro, a reference among the many «surfable» beaches in Brazil.
+Or go to popular surfer's beaches, like Aventureiro, a reference among the many surfable beaches in Brazil.

 For biking, try Tijuca Forest, and its tracks.

-For surfing, Ipanema is an excellent option, but some beaches of Barra, just some kilometres southward, are even better: beaches as Prainha are a paradise for surf lovers.
+For surfing, Ipanema is an excellent option, but some beaches of Barra, just some kilometres south, are even better: beaches like Prainha are a paradise for surf lovers.